-Using the map below, you can also compare hotels and Airbnbs in the area and find the best deals for your travel dates.
-The map now shows Jackson accommodations, you can zoom it out to see other places nearby.
+TIP: Using the map below, you can also compare hotels and vacation rentals in the area and find the best deals for your travel dates.
+The map now shows Jackson accommodations and you can also zoom it out to see other places nearby.
+Check it out!

 These accommodations are for the beginning/end of your trip.
 In the itinerary below, you’ll find our specific suggestions for where to stay every day during the road trip itself.

 Important!
 This itinerary is for summer only, when the roads are open (from around mid-May to mid-October).
 It’s also essential to check road conditions and closures on the official website, to be sure that the roads you are planning to take are open.
 At the moment of writing, there are major works on the northeastern side of Yellowstone, between Canyon and Tower/Roosevelt areas, and that road (or parts of it) will remain closed until 2022.

 Entrance fee.
 Yellowstone NP and Grand Teton NP both have an entrance fee.
 It costs 35 USD for one park, per private vehicle, and is valid for 7 days.
 So it will cost your family 70 USD to visit both parks.
 TIP: If you are planning to visit several U.S. National Parks over a period of one year, it’s better to get America the Beautiful Pass.
 It costs 80 USD for the whole family traveling in the same vehicle and is valid in all National Parks and 2,000 federal recreation sites across the United States for 12 months from the month of purchase.